Field schools listed below with dates older than the current year may indicate an ongoing project that has not yet established dates for this season.

 Academic credit and scholarships are available.

-We invite students and volunteers to participate in the Maya Research Program’s 21st year of our Blue Creek archaeological project in Belize.
+We invite students and volunteers to participate in the Maya Research Program’s Blue Creek archaeological project in Belize.

 For additional information please contact the Maya Research Program: